ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/00-introduction.md

 ::: TODO
 - Prio 1: Extend this introduction just a little
 - Prio 1: "How to read this book", starred sections are online, etc
+- Prio 1: Update the motovation - it is not a numbered subsection anymore
 - Prio 2: Add short reflections for all our data structures and algorithms, for example, who invented it, when, and why
 :::